shivam091/personal-blog/_posts/animations/2025-11-11-css-transitions-guide.md

 ## Conclusion

 CSS transitions are a lightweight, intuitive way to animate **state changes**.
 By using them correctly, particularly by leveraging **GPU-accelerated properties** like `transform` and `opacity`, you can ensure your UI motion is smooth, responsive, and performant.
 Understanding all `transition-*` properties, the nuances of timing functions, and strategically using `will-change` provides the control you need.
 Master them, and you’ll build a strong foundation for crafting delightful micro-interactions and tackling more advanced CSS animations.

+While transitions are excellent for simple, state-driven changes, complex motion that requires more than two steps, looping, or scroll-linking necessitates CSS Keyframe Animations.
+For a full feature comparison, see the **Keyframes vs. Transitions** Comparison Table in my **[An Interactive Guide to CSS Keyframes](/post/css-keyframes-guide#keyframes-vs-transitions)** post.

 **Key Takeaways:**